 Eucharistic Minister.
-A non-clergy participant who serves as a Reader of the Epistle, presents the Prayers of the People, and assists in serving Communion at the altar.
+A non-clergy participant who serves during worship as a Reader of the Epistle, presents the Prayers of the People, and may assist in serving Communion at the altar.
 Visiting EM’s bring Communion elements to the homebound.

-Music.
-Members of the Choir and Praise Bands lead the music in services and perform special musical offerings at various times during the services.
+Music Ministry.
+Members of the Choir and Praise Band lead the music in services and perform special musical offerings at various times during the services.

 Ushers.
 Ushers are of vital importance to the church service by assisting people with seating, collecting the offerings and helping in other ways during the service.